 How much does HelloFresh cost?

-Plans start from around $95 (3 nights, 2 person option) to $167 which is for the family-friendly plan (ideal for 4 people) which I believe is a reasonable price considering the benefits you get from it.
-You might find their website a little confusing as they do price their plans per serving (per person) and then advertise the delivery fee.
+HelloFresh’s prices start from around $95 (3 nights, 2 person option) to $167 which is for the family-friendly plan (ideal for 4 people) which I believe is a reasonable price considering the benefits you get from it.
+You might find their website a little confusing as HelloFresh do price their plans per serving (per person) and then advertise the delivery fee.
 This does mean you have to grab your calculator to find out your weekly cost – but this is something you can easily double-check at check out.

 To make it cheaper for you, if you use my discount code on the link below you can get a massive $90 off your first four HelloFresh boxes (remember you can pause or skip any week you like) just click on this link to sign up.
 I found the sign-up process the quickest of all the meal kit delivery services we have tried.